katrinleinweber/v0dro.github.io/_posts/2014-07-30-travel-hampi-bengaluru-allepy-part-1.markdown

 A flight of steps lead to a grand entrance which opens at the Achyutraya Temple.
 This temple was build by the successor of King Krishnadevaraya, Achyuta Deva Raya, and is a temple to Lord Venkateshwara, but its ruins are popularly reffered to by the name of its patron.

-{%img assets/images/hampi-bengaluru-allepy/achyutraya_temple.JPG 'Achyutraya Temple'%}
+![/assets//images/hampi-bengaluru-allepy/achyutraya_temple.JPG][Achyutraya Temple]

 After walking over some huge rocks by the river, we reached the King's Balance, a stone weighing scale where the King would be weighed against gold, which would then be given away to the priests.
 We then (finally) reached the Vitthal Temple.

-{%img /images/hampi-bengaluru-allepy/vitthal_front.JPG 'The Sun Chariot With The Vitthal Temple In The Background'%}
+![/assets//images/hampi-bengaluru-allepy/vitthal_front.JPG][The Sun Chariot With The Vitthal Temple In The Background]

 The Vithhal Temple is probably one of the grandest in Hampi and possibly in all of India.
 It is housed inside a massive complex with ornately carved walls, entrances and pillars.
 The complex houses five mantapas, 4 in